 Put the jamaica pepper in an airtight vessel and store them in a cool and dry place protected from the sun.

 The evergreen Piment tree originates in Central America.
 Magellano brought it to India, Asia, and Africa.
 Today, from green to red, there are over 24 different varieties of Pimenta.
 It was Christopher Columbus who discovered the Piment.
 He mistakenly thought it was pepper, and that's why it called Piment.

 The Pimento Tree is evergreen and belongs to the myrtle family.
 It has 6-16 cm long, oval leaves, and an average growth height is 9-12 meters.
 Piment trees grow in a savannah climate with dry and warm summers (average temperature of 25 °C).

-The pimento berries mature 3-4 months after flowering and then have a size of 0.5 cm - 0.8 cm.
-The berries are harvested from July to September when the berries are still green and immature.
+The pimento berries mature 3-4 months after flowering and have a size of 0.5 cm - 0.8 cm.
+The spice is harvested from July to September when the allspice is still green and immature.
 Only immature berries contain high concentrations of flavoring essential oil Eugenol.
 Afterward, they are dried in the sun, turning first red-violet and then brown.